BobbyAnguelov/Esoterica/README.md

 1. Download the external dependencies and required [editor data](https://drive.google.com/file/d/1cHaWZOBjjVvwwtgU7tl16_im3ylUjFF1/view?usp=sharing) and extract into the Esoterica root folder ( X:/Esoterica Path/ ).
 You should end up with 'X:/Esoterica Path/Data/' and 'X:/Esoterica Path/External/'.
 2. Download and install the FBX SDK (required for editor) - <https://www.autodesk.com/developer-network/platform-technologies/fbx-sdk-2020-2-1>
-3. Open the EE.sln
+3. Open the solution "Esoterica.sln"
-4. REBUILD the "EE.Scripts.Reflect" project - this will generate all the Esoterica reflection data
+4. REBUILD the "Esoterica.Scripts.Reflect" project (under the "0.
+Scripts" solution folder) - this will generate all the Esoterica reflection data
 5. Build the "1.
 Applications" solution folder - this will build all the applications needed for Esoterica to run.

 ## Applications